jfcloutier/karma_system/design_notes/acting.md

 Acting happens at specific phases of the CA's lifecycle.

-The CA repeats this lifecyle in a loop for as long as it persists.
+The CA repeats this lifecyle in a loop for as long as it survives.
 CAs higher up the hierarchy have longer lifecycles than lower-down CAs, which provides room for sub-plans to execute and to realize the higher-level goals that spawned them.

-The lifecycle of a CA consists of these repeating phases constituting the equivalent of an OODA loop:
+The lifecycle of a CA consists of these repeating **phases** constituting the equivalent of an OODA loop:

 `predict` -> `observe` -> `experience` -> `feel` -> `act` -> `assess` -> (and back to `predict`)

-The phases `act` and `assess` are involved in setting goals, making and prioritizing plans, executing plans, and reviewing the success of extant goals and plans.
+The `act` phase is responsible for setting goals, making and prioritizing plans, and executing them.
+The `assess` phase is responsible, in part, for reviewing the success of extant goals and plans.

 Achieving a goal and the planned sub-goals it depends on requires coordination between a parent CA and its umwelt CAs.
 During any phase of its lifecycle, a CA receives events and messages.
 An event is multicasted by a CA to its umwelt or parent CAs, whereas a message targets a single CA.